Concept Artist

 Apprenticeships

 After gaining experience, some concept artists become freelancers.
-Most freelancers have built up a wide range of experience and established networks to help them connect to jobs and projects.
-You could consider using a project recruitment platform, such as Upwork, to connect with businesses seeking specialised talent.
+Most freelancers have established a strong network to help them connect with jobs and projects.

 Find the right course for you